THE PRECOLONIAL RULER

-A ruler during the precolonial Philippines, the datu governed his territories, led his soldiers to war, commanded his armada at seas, protected his villages from their enemies, and settled disputes among his people.
+A datu is a ruler during the precolonial Philippines.
+He governed his territories, led his soldiers to war, commanded his armadas at seas, protected his villages from enemies, and settled disputes among his people.

-The term datu is indigenous to Southeast Asia, originating from the Malays.
-Its spelling variations are dato or datuk.
-And this title is still being used today in some parts of Mindanao, Sulu, Indonesia, and Malaysia.
+The term datu is indigenous to Southeast Asia, originating from the Malays, and it may be spelled as dato or datuk.
+Today, the datu title is still being used in some parts of Mindanao, Sulu, Indonesia, and Malaysia.

-The aristocratic datus came from the highest and ruling Maginoo class of the three-tier social hierarchy structure of the preconquest Filipinos.
+The aristocratic datus came from the highest, ruling Maginoo class of the three-tier social hierarchy structure of the preconquest Filipinos.

-Below the Maginoo was the freeman class: known as the Maharlika for the Tagalogs, while Timawa for the Visayans.
-They were the free folks who supported the datus in wars and trade.
+Below the Maginoo was the freeman class, which was the Maharlika for the Tagalogs, while Timawa for the Visayans.
+They were the free folks who supported a datu in wars and trade.

-Lastly, at the bottom of the social hierarchy was the Alipin class, the servants and the slaves.
-The most powerful datus had numerous Alipins.
-And datus could condemn free folks to slavery as punishments for certain crimes or for debtors who could not pay their long-standing debts.
+Lastly, at the bottom of this social stratification was the Alipin class, the slaves.
+The most powerful datu had numerous alipins, and a datu could condemn a free folk to slavery as a punishment for a certain crime or to a debtor who could not pay their long-standing debt.

 THE DATU’S PRIVILEGES